 About me

 Welcome!
-I am an assistant professor in the Department of Industrial Engineering and Management Sciences (IEMS) and the Department of Mechanical Engineering (ME) at Northwestern University.
+I am an assistant professor in the Department of Industrial Engineering and Management Sciences (IEMS) and the Department of Mechanical Engineering (ME) at Northwestern University, where I lead the Integrative AI (IAI) Lab.
 I obtained my Ph.D. from the Department of Industrial and Operations Engineering at the University of Michigan.
-The research in our lab is driven by the need for novel statistical and optimization methodologies addressing scientific and engineering challenges across diverse domains, including distributed data ecosystems, Digital Twins, and smart manufacturing.
+The research in our lab is driven by the need for novel AI and statistical methodologies addressing scientific and engineering challenges across diverse domains, including Digital Twins and smart manufacturing.
 We are also interested in investigating the theoretical underpinnings of these methods.
-In particular, our current research in personalized, collaborative, and decentralized data analytics explores computational techniques to integrate knowledge from multiple sources.
+In particular, our current research in personalized and generative data analytics explores computational techniques to integrate knowledge from multiple sources.

 Featured papers